 Additionally, domestic disorderly conduct penalties increase with each subsequent offense.

 - Those found guilty of a second domestic disorderly conduct charge or any other domestic crime will be imprisoned at least ten (10) days and not more than one year

 - Those found guilty of a third or subsequent domestic disorderly conduct charge or any other domestic crime will be imprisoned for at least one year and not more than ten (10) years and be guilty of a felony.

 Finally, a domestic disorderly conduct charge can also be a trigger for a no-contact order.
 When a no-contact order is issued, it means you cannot have any contact with the victim while the case is pending.
 A no-contact order expires after the case is over (dismissal or not guilty finding) or at the end of probation, filing or suspended sentence.

-Our Rhode Island Criminal Defense Attorney Can Help You
+Our Rhode Island Domestic Disorderly Conduct Attorney Can Help You

-If you were recently charged with domestic disorderly conduct, you should contact our Rhode Island criminal defense lawyers today for legal guidance on what to do next.
+If you were recently charged with domestic disorderly conduct, you should contact our Rhode Island Domestic Disorderly Conduct lawyers today for legal guidance on what to do next.
 Do not take these charges lightly.
 Your rights and reputation may be on the line.

 Call us today to schedule your appointment.